-HUD's Office of Public and Indian Housing (PIH) is the Office that administers several key affordable housing programs in HUD, including Housing Choice Vouchers (HCV) and Public Housing.
+HUD's Office of Public and Indian Housing (PIH) is the Office that administers several key affordable housing programs in HUD, including the Housing Choice Voucher (HCV) program and the Public Housing program.
 While most of these vouchers and programs would not be included in the Housing Inventory Count (HIC), when there are a certain number of vouchers set aside or a specific program that has beds dedicated to people currently or formerly experiencing homelessness per section 3.1 of this document then that should be recorded in the HIC.
 Examples include: